FreakyMithril/generator-uamithril-web-starter/readme.md

 4. Includes:
 In "templates" folder we have html parts and templates that need to be include or use.
 Template Engine - Nunjucks (https://mozilla.github.io/nunjucks/).
 If you plan to use variables - use without '-' and one word, example - 'titleLabel'
 5. Data folder:
-We can use to store some files Data
+We can use to store some files Data, like Json, and others
 6. Dev(serve) Task:
 Starts local server, show sourcemaps for scss and js files, not optimizing images.